tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

       Value: !Ref PublicSubnetTwo
 ```

 This solved our first problem.
-I knew that solving the second problem using Lambda would be complicated so I got rid of the problem itself 🤯.
+I knew that solving the second problem using Lambda would be complicated so we got rid of the problem itself 🤯.

 Earlier we would load all the configurations and secrets before starting the application so that while the app is running,
 it doesn't have to download those configs and secrets again and again.
 If the app is running and any config is updated, the app would not know that so we would have to restart the application so it gets the latest value from Param Store.

 To solve this issue we divided the configs & secrets into two groups.
 The values in the first group can change frequently and the values in the second group would rarely change.
-The values of the first group will be accessed from the Param Store in real-time i.e every time it needs to be accessed it is loaded from the Parameter Store via an API call.
+The values of the first group will be accessed from the Parameter Store in real-time i.e every time it needs to be accessed it is loaded from the Parameter Store via an API call.

 ```js {13,14,17,25}
 import express from "express";